 - If possible, do attend the night ceremony procession, which takes place every day except Friday around 9 :00 PM.

 While there are innumerable places to visit in South India, the Meenakshi Amman Temple in Madurai is an attraction you absolutely shouldn’t miss visiting during your Tamil Nadu trip.
-Its majestic architecture and glorious beauty will definitely leave you spellbound!
+Meenakshi Temple is known for its majestic architecture and glorious beauty which will definitely leave you spellbound!